 Your tenancy agreement should tell you if your rent can be increased, and the rules your landlord must follow.

-Generally, private rent can only be increased if you’re given at least 28 days’ notice and:
+Generally, private rent can only be increased:

-you're outside of a fixed-term contract, or
+if you’re outside of a fixed-term contract (Wales and Northern Ireland only).

 If you rent in: |